Capitol Heights, Maryland: History

 In 1904, Washington, D.C., was growing by leaps and bounds.
 The overcrowding and the improved public transportation made the idea of living on the outskirts increasingly appealing to people looking for housing.
 Recognizing the opportunity, Baltimore resident Otway B. Zantzinger acquired 400 hilly acres just beyond the eastern corner of the District of Columbia.
 He divided the tract into 4,000 lots and began to sell them at prices ranging from $20 to $150 each.
 He advertised a picturesque view of Washington, D.C., a proposed electric railway, drinking water from crystal-clear springs, nothing down and a dollar a month, no interest, no landlords, and, in the custom and vernacular of the times, "no colored people."
 Many buyers bought two lots in this haven that was to become Capitol Heights.

 While awaiting their "proposed electric railway," commuters to the city could walk about a mile (often through mud) to the District Line station at what is now Seat Pleasant and board a rail car into Washington, DC.

 The absence of paved roads, sidewalks, street lights, and other public services, including the electric railway, began to cast a pall over Zantzinger's vision of bliss.
 In 1910, the approximately 200 householders voted to incorporate their community as Capitol Heights.
 Over the next 50 years, the town made strides in improving its infrastructure and services.
 It established its own fire department and public works department and built facilities to house them and other elements of the government.
 By the 1970s, when its population had reached about 3,800, the town's central business district had started to decline.

 In 1980, that long-promised "electric railway" finally arrived.
 Capitol Heights got its own station on the Washington Metro Blue Line, providing easy access to the entire metropolitan region and national transportation facilities.
 The land around the station has been declared an Enterprise Zone, which the town is promoting as one of its paths to restoring prosperity.
 Today, over 90% of the population of Capitol Heights is African American and the town has had four African-American mayors.

-Since 2020, commuters have flocked to Capitol Heights due to its relatively affordable housing, accessible public transportation facilities, and close proximity to Washington, DC.
-This influx of consultants, software developers, and professionals has stoked existing communities of entrepreneurship within Capitol Heights and Prince George's County.
-Similar to San Jose, CA in the early 2000s, the growing community of professionals in Capitol Heights has resulted in many locals referring to Capitol Heights as "Washington DC's Silicon Valley."